 Getting thrown under the bus at work is never fun, and the worst thing about it is that you may not know exactly who is blaming you for the failure so you're not able to confront the offender during the resolution process.

-5 reasons why coworkers throw you under the bus
+Why do coworkers throw you under the bus?

 So why do coworkers throw you under the bus?
 Let’s take a look at some common reasons that might be behind this treacherous act.